Promote an image using policiesEstimated reading time: 3 minutes

 Once you’ve created the repository, navigate to the repository page on the DTR web interface, and select the Promotions tab.

 Only administrators can globally create and edit promotion policies.
 By default users can only create and edit promotion policies on repositories within their user namespace.
-For more information on user permissions head to Authorization and Authorization.
+For more information on user permissions, see Authentication and Authorization.

 Click New promotion policy, and define the image promotion criteria.